Skip to main contentScroll Top

 A Ferris wheel in Umeda.

-It is at the foot of Hankyu Department Store, while facing the big red wheel located in this district, we witnessed a rather funny scene, visitors dressed as characters from the Mario Bros universe, taking a tour of the city in a kart!
+It was at the foot of the Hankyu Department Store, while facing the large red Ferris wheel in this area, that we witnessed a rather funny scene: visitors dressed as characters from the Mario Bros universe, taking a go-kart tour of the city!

-Seeing this, I say "shit", that's what I should have done!" .
-Good after with Jitima It wouldn't have been possible, because she does have her license, but hey, driving it is not really his cup of tea… However, if you are interested, you can book here: Visit Osaka by kart*
+Seeing that, I thought, "Damn, that's what I should have done!"
+Well, with Jitima it wouldn't have been possible, because even though she has her license, driving isn't really her thing… Anyway, if you're interested, you can book here: Visit Osaka by kart*

 karting tour osaka japan